Furnace Repair Checklist

 - Your heat could break down prematurely because a dirty filter triggers it to work harder.

 - Your furnace may lose power if an overly clogged filter results in a tripped breaker.

 While it depends on what type of heater you have, your air filter is located within the blower compartment of your heating system, an attached filter case or wall-mounted return air grille.

 To replace your filter:

 - Take out the filter and angle it toward the light.
 If you can’t notice light through it, use a new one.

 - Insert the new filter with the arrow facing toward the heater to avoid damage.

-Flat filters ought to be replaced monthly, while pleated filters should work around three months.
-You could also use a washable filter that will last about 10 years.
+Flat filters ought to be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you might have to change your filter sooner.